oracle/node-oracledb/doc/api.md

 The minimum number of connections a connection pool maintains, even if there is no activity to the target database of the pool.
-This optional attribute may be used to override the corresponding property in the *Oracledb* object.
+This optional property may be used to override the corresponding property in the *Oracledb* object.

 ```